Crime in South Africa: Livestock and produce theft

 Livestock theft is prevalent and increasing in all provinces of South Africa, but the Eastern Cape, where gangs of thieves openly target marginal farmers, has the highest number of cases.
 Some 70,000 head of cattle to the value of R1,3 billion are stolen annually, while sheep farming has been abandoned in some areas due to the prevalence of theft.
 Livestock theft is often motivated by greed, and organized theft which bags a large number of animals at a time is on the rise, representing about 88% of these thefts in 2019.
 The losses impact the livelihoods of farm workers besides farmers, and it is claimed that crime prevention has yet to catch up with the modus operandi of syndicates.
 A stock theft task force has been established in the Free State, and Eskom has provided a hotline for the reporting of suspicious activities by its employees, after alleged stock theft on a Northern Cape farm.
 Since 1996, ARC's Animal Genetics Laboratory in Irene, Pretoria, assists the SAPS in about 500 cases per annum where DNA matching may provide identification, determine parentage or resolve ownership of stolen livestock or poached game.

 Since 2015, theft of avocado and macadamia produce has shown an upward trend which affects smallholder as well as large scale farmers.
 Locally avocado fetches up to R25 per fruit in 2020, while macadamia, of which South Africa is the largest producer, fetches up to $25 per pound internationally.
 During the autumn harvest season, producers consequently rely on costly round the clock security measures to dissuade thieves.
 Single opportunists besides organised syndicates are at work, which via middle men supply a thriving black market.
 Grain producers are sometimes conned by silo operators that issue fraudulent silo certificates, which may misstate the quantity, quality and/or location where grain is stored, with resultant financial losses for the producer.

 Housebreaking

-Stats SA reports that the number of households that experienced this crime in the five years preceding the survey has increased from 2.1 million in 2015/16 to 2.3 million in 2019/20.
-Electronics, especially laptop computers, televisions, decoders and cameras, are the most stolen items; followed by jewellery.
-Break-ins at police stations are a regular occurrence, and hardly any of the perpetrators are convicted.
+With 1.1 million South African households (5.7% of the total) experiencing a home break-in during 2022–23, housebreaking is the nation's most prevalent crime.
+The South African Government defines housebreaking as a home invasion while a house's inhabitants are not present, so it is not to be mistaken for home robbery, which is characterized by a home invasion while people are in the residence.

+Approximately 51% of housebreakings were reported to the police, a decrease from 2021 to 2022's report rate of 59.2%.
+The Governance, Public Safety, and Justice Survey (GPSJS) noted that most break-ins occurred outside major metropolitan areas.
+Home robberies impacted about 195,000 South African households, 57% of which reported the incidents to the police—a decrease from the 66.4% of cases reported during 2022–23.